Scoring methodology

 We score rackets by fit, not hype.

-Scores combine published specifications, racket design patterns, database comparisons, and rules for different player needs.
-They are comparative recommendation scores, not certified lab measurements.
+Scores combine published specs, design patterns, database comparisons, and rules for different player needs.
+They are buying signals, not certified lab measurements.

 Specs Design logic Benchmarks Player fit